Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Experiments

 \subsubsection{Quantitative Results.}

 Table~\ref{tab:domain_generalization} summarizes the evaluation of our method against state-of-the-art approaches across five clinical sites.
 Our method consistently outperforms all baselines across all metrics and datasets.
 Our approach achieves superior performance across all backbone architectures and test sites.
 Using the ViT-L/14 backbone, our method achieves an average mDice of 81.6\%, representing an 6.5\% improvement over the baseline and 2.0\% over the strongest competitor, BiomedCoOp.
-Larger backbones yield significant gains, with average mDice increasing by 3.8\% (78.6\%$\rightarrow$81.6\%) from ResNet-50 to ViT-L/14, underscoring the importance of robust feature extraction for domain generalization.
-Performance varies across sites, with Site A achieving the highest mDice (84.1\% with ViT-L/14) and Site D the lowest (79.6\% with ViT-L/14), reflecting differences in clinical data distribution.
+Larger backbones yield significant gains, with average mDice increasing by 3.8\% from ResNet-50 to ViT-L/14, underscoring the importance of robust feature extraction for domain generalization.
+Performance varies across sites, with Site A achieving the highest mDice and Site D the lowest, reflecting differences in clinical data distribution.
 Our method demonstrates stronger generalization across clinical sites compared to others.
-While StyLIP and BiomedCoOp improve over the baseline using style transfer and prompt learning, they fall short of our performance.
-This highlights the effectiveness of modeling and disentangling confounding factors through causal intervention over stylistic or prompt-based adaptations for cross-domain lesion segmentation.

 Table~\ref{tab:lesion_types} demonstrates MCDRL's versatility across different lesion types.
 Our method shows consistent improvements over the baseline for all lesion categories: polyps (5.7\%), tumors (5.7\%), inflammatory lesions (5.7\%), nodules (11.4\%), and cysts (5.2\%).
 The most substantial improvement is observed for nodules (11.4\%), likely due to our method's ability to capture subtle textural and boundary characteristics critical for nodule identification.